In EXM, email campaigns are dispatched to one or more lists. While that sounds like a feature, it is its biggest complication.

 That's a bit of a moan, I realise.
 Somebody once taught me that when you come with a problem you should also come with a suggested solution, so here's how I think the experience for marketers could be improved.

-Don’t make marketers use List Manager to filter by email type, especially when it’s something they might forget to do!
-Add a required dropdown to the email UI which chooses one of the email types (i.e. Computers, ).
+Don't make marketers use List Manager to filter by email type, especially when it's something they might forget to do!
+Add a required dropdown to the email UI which chooses one of the email types (i.e. Computers, <example>).
 It shows just the Email Types which have been assigned to this Manager Root.
 And then it automatically filters the Contacts to those who have opted in to receive emails of this type.
-Add a last extra option such as “Adhoc service message” to be able to email Contacts who have not necessary opted in to a marketing email.
+Add a last extra option such as “Adhoc service message” to be able to email Contacts who have not necessarily opted in to a marketing email.

 Instead of being forced to create a list every time, why not just expose the Rules Engine in the EXM UI?
 List Manager is only a wrapper around the Segmentation Engine after all.
 The “Include Lists” panel becomes redundant if the marketer is forced to choose an email type, so this area can be replaced with an interface that lets the marketer add segmentation rules directly.
 Such as the “Contacts in The Netherlands” example I gave above, which would save 23 steps.
 If the marketer still wants to use a list for a segment, this can still be done in the Rules Engine.

 Setting emails as a Service Message bypasses all preferences of the Contact, and must only be used when it is in the interest of Contact to receive the email, and it must not be a marketing email.
-This gives a lot (too much?) responsibility to the marketers and I feel this setting belongs on the Email Type itself, which can be controlled by a user with more permissions (i.e. somebody in the EXM Advanced Users role).
-And again, it’s something which is easily forgotten, and the consequences of getting this wrong can be severe under GDPR rules.
+This gives a lot (too much?) responsibility to the marketers and I feel this setting belongs on the Email Type itself, which can be controlled by a user with more permissions (i.e., somebody in the EXM Advanced Users role).
+And again, it's something which is easily forgotten, and the consequences of getting this wrong can be severe under GDPR rules.

 Custom data on Contacts is defined in configuration files which need to be deployed to Sitecore and xConnect, before they can be stored, indexed and therefore used in Segmentation.
 This means it is still a developer task to enable.